 - While playing a new game (for KK) – hide and seek – KK hides behind a rickety cabinet with fancy fragile dishes and figurines; it tips over, much breaks, and Gloria (the mom) gets super-angry

-On the chapter’s last page — when Gloria Coppola believes she’s discovered that Claire is allergic to cats — or at least to Klumsy Kat — it gives the mom (Gloria Coppola) an overriding reason to get rid of KK (now “Kind Kat”), much to the dismay of Aspie Mouse — and everyone else in the house.
-So the chapter ends sadly: KK is “sent away” by the mom while everyone else is at school or work; The mom is convinced that not only is KK destructive (good intentions or not), but also that her cat fur is causing Claire’s allergic reactions.
+On the chapter’s last page — when Gloria Coppola believes she’s discovered that Claire is allergic to cats — or at least to Klumsy Kat — she now believes she has a “good reason” — besides KK’s destructive behavior — to get rid of KK (now “Kind Kat”), much to the dismay of Aspie Mouse — and everyone else in the house!
+Thus the chapter ends sadly: KK is “sent away” by the mom while everyone else is at school or work.
 The real explanation for Claire’s sneezing is partially hinted at by Tom Coppola (the dad), but not finally revealed/ verified by AM’s sister E (re-introduced as E-flat, now an adult in the next chapter) on the very last page of Chapter I, to set up anticipation for AM & KK to reunite again in the next graphic novel, The Further Adventures of Aspie Mouse (Chapters J ff.).

 Questions for Thought/ Discussion: Ch.
 F, ” Klumsy Kat, But Only When Anxious “